Motors Truck and Coach Division of General Motors Corporation in World

 unload both sections from their aircraft.
 Author's photo.

-of the AFKWX which was a cab over engine design for a longer cargo bed
+of the AFKWX which was a cab over engine design which longer cargo bed

 GMC Switch Engines:

-England switch engine used in warehouse to avoid fire hazard April 1943.
+England as switch engine working inside a warehouse to avoid fire

 This GMC DUKW is on display at the USS Edson